 The Group believes that a corporate culture of high integrity is the key to its continued success, therefore we value the importance of anti-corruption work and are committed to building an incorruptness and transparent corporate culture.
-As stipulated in the Employee Handbook and the Administrative Measures on Anti-fraud, all employees are required to uphold business integrity, safeguard confidential information and take reasonable steps to avoid any conflict of interest.
+As stipulated in the Employee Handbook and the Administrative Measures on Anti-fraud, all employees are required to uphold business integrity, safeguard confidential information and take reasonable steps to avoid any conflicts of interest.
 To monitor the effectiveness of the Group's anti-corruption stipulation, the Group reviews contents of the Employee Handbook and the Administrative Measures on Anti-fraud regularly.

 During the Reporting Period, the Group was not aware of any incidents of non-compliance with the relevant laws and regulations in relation to bribery, extortion, fraud and money laundering.
-The relevant laws and regulations include, but are not limited to, the People's Republic of China Criminal Law, Anti-Money Laundering Law of the People's Republic of China and the Anti-Unfair Competition Law of the People's Republic of China.
+The relevant laws and regulations include, but are not limited to, the Criminal Law of People's Republic of China, the Anti-Money Laundering Law of the People's Republic of China and the Anti-Unfair Competition Law of the People's Republic of China.

-There were no concluded legal cases regarding corrupt practices brought against the Group or its employees during the Reporting Period (2022: Nil).
+There were no concluded legal cases regarding corrupt practices brought against the Group or its employees during the Reporting Period (2023: Nil).

-The Group will not tolerate corruption in any form and has zero toleration for any corruption, fraud and all other behaviours violating work ethics.
+The Group will not tolerate corruption in any forms and has zero toleration for any corruption, fraud and all other behaviours violating work ethics.
 Moreover, employees are expected to cease engaging in any activities that involve bribery, extortion, fraud and money laundering.
-The Group also requires employees to make declarations to the Compliance Department for any direct or indirect interest in businesses that competes with the Group.
+The Group also requires employees to make declarations to the Compliance Department for any direct or indirect interests in businesses that competes with the Group.

-We commit in providing training on ethical conduct and anti-corruption to Directors and employees.
+We commit in providing training on ethical conduct and anti-corruption to the Directors and employees.
 Training that helps to enhance understanding of the anti-corruption stipulation in the Employee Handbook and the Administrative Measures on Anti-fraud is provided to employees if necessary.
-In addition, the Group provides regular corporate governance training, which covers knowledge on anti-corruption legislation and integrity behaviours at the workplace, to raise Directors and employees' awareness.
+In addition, the Group provides regular corporate governance training, which covers knowledge on anti-corruption legislation and integrity behaviours at the workplace, raising awareness among the Directors and employees.
+During the Reporting Period, a total of 10 personnel, including 1 Director and 9 staff members, received anti-corruption training, totalling 7.5 hours (2023: Nil).

 In addition, the Group has formulated a whistleblowing mechanism that allows all employees to report anonymously on any possible improprieties, misconducts, malpractices, or irregularities to the Audit and Supervision Department.
 Reports received will be handled in a prompt and fair manner.
 Such mechanism also aims at protecting whistle-blowers from unfair dismissal, victimisation and unwarranted disciplinary actions, the identity of the whistle-blower will be kept strictly confidential where possible.
-To monitor the effectiveness of the whistleblowing mechanism, the Group reviews all reports received regularly and conducts investigations if any pattern of improprieties or alleged improprieties exist that need to be addressed.
+To monitor the effectiveness of the whistleblowing mechanism, the Group reviews all reports received regularly and conducts investigations if any patterns of improprieties or alleged improprieties exist that need to be addressed.